 Spotting between periods

 As you may know, spotting refers to very small amounts of blood that don’t require the use of sanitary protection.
 Some women notice this at the beginning or end of their period, or sometimes around the middle of their cycle, when they ovulate (yes, you can still ovulate before your periods stop, even if it’s not a monthly occurrence).
-HRT can also cause spotting, particularly when you first start taking it.
+HRT can also cause spotting and irregular bleeding, particularly when you first start taking it.
 Spotting is usually nothing to worry about but if it starts happening regularly it can be a sign of hormonal imbalance and it’s a good idea to check it out with your doctor.

 A late, heavy period